 Each recipient shall participate in the assessment, person-centered planning meetings and any other meeting involving decisions about services and supports to be provided as part of the waiver process.
-Each recipient may choose whether or not providers attend assessment and planning meetings.
 Person-centered planning will be utilized in developing all services and supports to meet the recipient's needs.
 By taking an active part in planning his/her services, the recipient is better able to utilize the available supports and services.
 The recipient is expected to participate in the planning process to the best of the recipient's ability so that services can be delivered according the approved person-centered POC.
 The recipient shall report any service need change to his/her support coordinator and service provider(s).

-Changes in the amount of services must be requested by the recipient and submitted to the support coordinator as soon as the need is identified.
-The support coordinator will prepare and submit the POC revision in accordance with the required timelines.
+Changes in the amount of services must be requested by the recipient, submitted to the support coordinator, and have an approved POC revision in place before taking effect, except in emergencies.
 Providers may not initiate requests for change/adjustment of service(s), or modifications to the POC, without the participation and consent of the recipient.
 These changes must be approved by the OAAS regional office or its designee.